 Getting out of bed can also be hard to do early on.
 Use arm to leverage yourself into sitting position then sit on edge of bed for a moment and use quads to stand up.
 You may also use your bedside table for support if needed.

-Make sure the toilet paper roll and/or wet wipes are easily accessible in front of you.
+Make sure the toilet paper roll and/or wet wipes are accessible in front of you.
 You do not want to have to turn around to reach the necessities.
 You may also consider buying a small stand, shelf or step stool for the wet wipes rather than leaving them atop the toilet cover.

 Preparing for tummy tuck surgery in advance makes a world of difference to your recovery.
 When you know what to expect, you can make choices that allow you to rest and recharge comfortably while you heal.